e-cal/askgpt.nvim/README.md

 vim.keymap.set("v", "?", "<cmd>Ask<CR>")
 ```

-This command will open a popup window with some text in it.
+This command will open an editable popup window with some text in it.

 - Visual mode: the text will be whatever was selected, wrapped in ` ```<lang> ``` ` (markdown formatting for code with the language indicated).
 - Normal mode: the text will be the hover text from your LSP for the symbol under your cursor

+Pressing your `submit` bind (`<C-d>` by default) will send the window content to gpt-3.5-turbo and write its response below.

+You can edit, copy/paste from, etc in the popup as you would any other buffer.

 ## Why?

 - I'm always copy-pasting code into ChatGPT or GPT-4, asking it to explain or how to use a function from some library I'm not familiar with
 - This speeds up the process a ton and keeps me in my workflow
+- Very useful for quick questions about chunks of code or usage when the hover text isn't enough